fieldryand/goflow/Readme.md

 ```

 By setting `Active: true`, we are telling Goflow to apply the provided cron schedule for this job when the application starts.
-Job scheduling can be activated and deactivated from the UI.
+Job scheduling can be activated and deactivated from the dashboard.

 ### Custom operators